A Definition and a Test for Human-Level Artificial Intelligence: Clarifying Language Skill

-Learning with language means that it should bring a similar change in your mind when you hear someone say, ``Cola is a black, sparkling drink.
+Learning with language means that it should bring a similar change in your behavior policy when you hear someone say, ``Cola is a black, sparkling drink.
 I drank it, and it tasted good.''
-Figure~\ref{fig:language} shows this with the notation in Markov decision process (MDP)~\cite{sutton1998introduction}.
+Figure~\ref{fig:language} shows this with the notation in Markov decision process (MDP) (MDP)~\cite{sutton1998introduction}.
+Humans use language for learning and this is what distinguishes a human-level intelligence from other animals with language.
+In this sense, we can define the human-level artificial intelligence (HLAI) as following;